DenisOuma/star-wars/README.md

 ## Program Setup

 To run this project, clone or download it from git hub.
-Using Live server or your developers environment(Text Editor), start the server using Live server extention
+Using Live server or your developers environment(Text Editor), start the server using Live server extention and automatically the website will work.

 ## Contact